ericasaywhat/SoftSysNybbleRoom/reports/update.md

 * First, we want to allow the user to change their name in the chat room using a `!` command.
 Currently, we are able to retrieve commands using the `!` flag.
 In order to complete this task, we need to find a way to edit the hashmap in a way that allows a client to change their name whenever they want.

-* Second, we want to allow the clients to play the Wumpus game together by alternating turns - the Wumpus game is fully implemented, but currently, only the server is able to play the game, so we must implement a way for the server to help the clients play.
-Once implemented, each client will be able to enter a command, like `UP ARROW` or `UP MOVE`, and in this way, the player in the Wumpus game will be able to shoot and move.
+* Second, we want to allow the clients to play Hunt the Wumpus together by alternating turns - Hunt the Wumpus is fully implemented, but currently, only the server is able to play the game, so we must implement a way for the server to help the clients play.
+Once implemented, each client will be able to enter a command, like `UP ARROW` or `UP MOVE`, and in this way, the player in Hunt the Wumpus will be able to shoot and move.

 * Third, we would like to reorganize the code, since much of it is stuffed into the `main` function and it is difficult to navigate.
 We are fairly sure we can break down the `main` function into several helper functions, which should improve readability and debuggability.